European integration: Right to vote

 The European integration process has extended the right of foreigners to vote.
 Thus, European Union citizens were given voting rights in local elections by the 1992 Maastricht Treaty.
 Several member states (Belgium, Luxembourg, Lithuania, and Slovenia) have extended since then the right to vote to all foreign residents.
 This was already the case in Denmark, Finland, the Netherlands and Sweden.
 Further, voting and eligibility rights are granted among citizens of the Nordic Passport Union, and between numerous countries through bilateral treaties (i.e. between Norway and Spain, or between Portugal and Brazil, Cape Verde, Iceland, Norway, Uruguay, Venezuela, Chile and Argentina), or without them (i.e. Ireland and the United Kingdom).
 Finally, within the EEA, Iceland and Norway also grant the right to vote to all foreign residents.

-Schengen zone
+Schengen Area

 The main purpose of the establishment of the Schengen Agreement is the abolition of physical borders among European countries.
-A total of 30 states, including 26 European Union states (all except Ireland, which is part of the Common travel area with the United Kingdom) and four non-EU members (Iceland, Liechtenstein, Norway, and Switzerland), are subject to the Schengen rules.
-Its provisions have already been implemented by 27 states, leaving just Bulgaria, Cyprus, and Romania to do so among signatory states.
+A total of 30 states, including 26 European Union states (all except Ireland, which is part of the Common Travel Area with the United Kingdom) and four non-EU members (Iceland, Liechtenstein, Norway, and Switzerland), are subject to the Schengen rules.
+Its provisions have already been implemented by 29 states, leaving just Cyprus to do so among signatory states.

 Further, Monaco, San Marino and Vatican City are de facto members.